Hakamate/Hakamate/README.md

 [![Outlook](https://img.shields.io/badge/-thomas.clement@viacesi.fr-0078D4?style=flat&logo=Microsoft-Outlook&logoColor=white)](mailto:thomas.clement@viacesi.fr)

 ### 🤔 About me 🤔
-As a technophile, I'm currently in IT engineering school at Cesi.
-I'm passionate about solution development, starting from scratch to customers needs.
+As a technophile, I'm passionate about solution development, starting from scratch to customers needs.
 I also like managing a project and talk with customers to support them.
 That why I want te bo a Product Owner / Scrum Master.
-Besides that, I want to mount my own entreprise to deliver IT services and create solution to make world easier.
-I'm currently doing a technological watch thanks to Discord, let's check it and participate : https://discord.gg/hmuX8NX
+Besides that, I want to manage my own entreprise to deliver IT services and create solutions to make world easier.
+I'm currently doing a technological watch on Discord, let's check it and participate : https://discord.gg/hmuX8NX
 </p>

 <br>